leancloud/docs-en/views/acl-guide.md

 ## Default ACL

-The initial default ACL value for all classes is:
+The default ACL value for all classes is:

 ```json
 {